 C.Y.
 Stephens Auditorium, located in the Iowa State Center, is the venue for the event.
-The ceremony is relatively short and should only take around an hour.
+The ceremony is relatively short and should only take around an hour and fifteen minutes.

 #6: How many people can I bring, where do I get tickets, and how much does it cost?

-Because the university is still observing some degree of social distancing this fall, you are limited to a maximum of 6 guests.
+You may bring as many guests as you like.
 Tickets are not necessary.
 The ceremony is FREE, so please encourage your family and friends to attend.